Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Getting support from a senior graphic designer

-Creating the new graphic profile was beyond what I could manage alone, so I brought in support.
+Creating the new graphic profile was more than I could manage on my own while working part-time, so I asked for support – and got it!

 Luckily, my colleague and senior graphic designer Johan Kuno was available.
-He joined the team for a few months and immediately began working on icons, colors, typography and logotypes.
+He joined the team for a few months and immediately began working on icons, colors, typography, logotypes, and imagery.

 We worked in Sketch and shared drafts via Zeplin.
-Kuno handled the majority of the graphic design, while I reviewed and provided guidance.
+Kuno led the work on the new graphic profile, while I reviewed his work, gave feedback, and assisted him when needed.

-I enjoyed our detailed discussions, which ranged from overall look and feel to the smallest visual details.
+I really enjoyed my and Kuno’s detailed discussions, which ranged from overall look and feel to the smallest visual details.
+We had both fun and some heated discussions.

 Choosing an icon library

 Kuno and I reviewed several established icon libraries before selecting Streamline.
-This library offered the largest collection of well-categorized icons in different variants.
-It’s search function was also great.
+This library offered the largest collection of well-categorized icons in different variants. its search function was also excellent!

 Lots of mostly blue icons aligned in several columns in Figma.

-Some of the icons from Streamline we’re using.
+Some of the icons from Streamline used in FDS.

 Expanding the color palette twice

 For colors, we stayed close to Feelgood’s existing palette of blue, red, and white.
-We did make some adjustments to improve their appearance on screens.
+However, we did make adjustments to improve their appearance on screens.

 We also added additional shades of these colors for upcoming component design.
 In hindsight, even more shades would have been helpful.
 By early 2024, I was finally able to expand the palette further.